 The Marino Institute of Education recognises the key role of schools in offering places to students for school placement.
 When a student commits to attending a school for a particular placement, inconvenience is caused to the school if a student is absent for any of placement time.
 Therefore, when a student commences any School Placement period - including Special Education Placement, assessed and non-assessed placements and serial observation placements - full and complete attendance is required.
-Because School Placement is an examination, no exceptions to this are possible without written permission from the Dean of Education/School Placement Coordinator being given before the commencement of the placement.
+Because School Placement is an examination, no exceptions to this are possible without written permission from the School Placement Coordinator being given before the commencement of the placement.

 Should it happen that a student has a contagious illness or is too ill to attend school, notification must be provided to the school, the placement tutor and the school placement office in the Institute the evening before or in exceptional circumstances before 8 a.m. on the morning of the absence.
+When a student has more than two absences, they are required to submit a medical certificate which must be provided to the Institute within one week of the absence.
+Medically certified absences will be made up at the appropriate time.

-Such an absence is only acceptable if it has been approved by a medical doctor.
-Failure to adhere to this policy will result in 'non-attendance' at the examination that is school placement and a student will be returned as zero for that entire placement.
+When a student misses four days of placement, consecutive or combined, they are required to defer their school placement.
+Failure to adhere to this policy will result in 'nonattendance' at the examination that is school placement, and a student will be returned as zero for that entire placement.